 To live vigorously and luxuriantly, to flourish

-Raw beets are nutritional powerhouses, containing high levels of fiber, the right kinds of natural sugars and an impressive amount of carotenoids and antioxidants which help protect against heart disease and colon cancer.
+Raw beets are nutritional powerhouses, containing high levels of fiber, the right kinds of natural sugars, and an impressive amount of carotenoids and antioxidants which help protect against heart disease and colon cancer.
 Beets are one of the richest sources of natural plant iron making them a powerful blood builder.
-They also contain niacin, copper, potassium, folate, zinc, manganese, magnesium, phosphorus and vitamins C and K. Betacyanin is the substance which gives beets their rich red color.
+They also contain niacin, copper, potassium, folate, zinc, manganese, magnesium, phosphorus, and vitamins C and K. Betacyanin is the main substance that gives beets their rich red color.
 This pigment helps to substantially increase the oxygen-carrying ability of the blood.

 Beets are high in betaine; an amino acid naturally present in fresh vegetables.
 Betaine stimulates the production of SAM-e, or S-adenoslmethionine.
 SAM e is formed from the essential amino acid methionine and adenosine triphosphate.
 SAM e is found in every living cell, where it is essential to 100 different cellular reactions.
 It also serves as a precursor to the synthesis of glutathionine, a potent liver protector.
 Neurotransmitters such as noradrenaline, adrenaline, dopamine, serotonin, and histamine are also dependent on SAM e reactions.

 French researchers have reported that betaine and the red pigment betanin both found in beets, act on the methylation cycle of the liver cells, functioning as a methyl donor.
 This promotes the regeneration of liver cells and the conversion of triglycerides into transport fats.
 Beetroot has been specially indicated for fatty degeneration of the liver.